frcs/quizml/README.md

 ```
-Usage: bbquiz [-h] [-w] [--config CONFIGFILE] [--template TEMPLATEFILE] [--zsh] [quiz.yaml]
+Usage: bbquiz [-h] [-w] [--config CONFIGFILE] [--template TEMPLATEFILE] [--zsh]
+              [--diff] [quiz.yaml]

 Converts a questions in a YAML/markdown format into a Blackboard test or a Latex script

 Positional Arguments:
   quiz.yaml                   path to the quiz in a yaml format

 Optional Arguments:
   -h, --help                  show this help message and exit
   -w, --watch                 continuously compiles the document on file change
   --config CONFIGFILE         path to user config file
   --template TEMPLATEFILE     jinja2 template
-  --zsh                         A helper command used for exporting the command completion code in zsh
+  --zsh                       A helper command used for exporting the command
+                              completion code in zsh
+  --diff                      use as bbquiz --diff src.yaml test1.yaml test2.yaml ...
 ```

 # BBYaml Syntax